-LT 5 Goal: Monitor Participant's draw of funds to assure loans are being drawn within two years.
-Work with Participants to spend down remaining funds.
+LT 5 Goal: Monitor Participant's draw of funds and work with each Participant to draw their loan down within two years.
 Assure that any un-drawn funds are returned to the loan pool and made available to other Participants.